connorsaunders/2FACopier/README.md

-Two Factor Authentication copy and paster copying and pasting 2FA codes from your Mac notifications
+Two Factor Authentication copy and paster copying and pasting 2FA codes from your Mac notifications with Python/AppleScript